Driver's Ed Is Now Required for Teens Seeking a FL Permit

 Learners permit

-First-time drivers in the state of Florida need to complete a 4-hour Traffic Law and Substance Abuse Education (TLSAE) course before they can apply for a learner's permit.
-This training is also known as the Drug, Alcohol, and Traffic Awareness (DATA) course.
+First-time drivers ages 18 and older in the state of Florida need to complete a 4-hour Traffic Law and Substance Abuse Education (TLSAE) course before earning their first driver's license.
+This training is also known as the Drug, Alcohol and Traffic Awareness (DATA) course.

-You must be at least 14 years old to take the Drug and Alcohol course, and you can apply for your learner's permit at age 15.
-After you complete your training and pass the lesson quizzes and final exam, we will automatically report your course completion to the Florida Department of Highway Safety and Motor Vehicles (DHSMV).
+After you complete your training and pass the lesson quizzes and final exam, we will automatically report your course completion to the Florida Department of Highway Safety and Motor Vehicles (FLHSMV).

 Online Drug and Alcohol (DATA) Course

-You can meet the Drug and Alcohol course requirement for your learner's permit 100% online with our 4-hour TLSAE course.
+You can meet the Drug and Alcohol course requirement for your license 100% online with our 4-hour TLSAE course.

 DATA Course Benefits: